Horror film: Erotic horror

+Extreme Horror

+Extreme horror is a subgenre of horror that emerged from early twentieth century theater through shocking performances from Paris, France's Théâtre du Grand‑Guignol.
+The transition from theater to cinema allowed transgressive acts of uncensored sex, torture, mutilation, and taboo exploitation to reach a wider audience.
+Notably, the 1970s herald in extreme horror that is frequently cited as the beginning of the film subgenre including Last House on the Left (1972), Salò, or the 120 Days of Sodom (1975), and I Spit on Your Grave (1978).
+Extreme horror film series, such as Saw (2004) and Hostel (2005), have reached mainstream media with character(s) appearances in video games namely Dead by Daylight and the subject of musical lyrics for the band Ice Nine Kills.

 Folk horror

-Folk horror uses elements of folklore or other religious and cultural beliefs to instil fear in audiences.
+Folk horror uses elements of folklore or other religious and cultural beliefs to instill fear in audiences.
 Folk horror films have featured rural settings and themes of isolation, religion and nature.
-Frequently cited examples are Witchfinder General (1968), The Blood on Satan's Claw (1971), The Wicker Man (1973) and Midsommar (2019).
+Frequently cited examples are Witchfinder General (1968), The Blood on Satan's Claw (1971), The Wicker Man (1973), The Witch (2015), and Midsommar (2019).
 Local folklore and beliefs have been noted as being prevalent in horror films from the Southeast Asia region, including Thailand and Indonesia.

 Found footage horror

 The found footage horror film "technique" gives the audience a first person view of the events on screen, and presents the footage as being discovered after.
 Horror films which are framed as being made up of "found-footage" merge the experiences of the audience and characters, which may induce suspense, shock, and bafflement.
 Alexandra Heller-Nicholas noted that the popularity of sites like YouTube in 2006 sparked a taste for amateur media, leading to the production of further films in the found footage horror genre later in the 2000s including the particularly financially successful Paranormal Activity (2007).